 Are you one of those people who're afraid of overtraining?
+Is overtraining a myth or there is some truth to it?
 Because...
-I want to start by saying that overtraining is a myth!
-In other words, it is more like a lack of recovery.
-While it is possible, I think people are misinformed and take a lack of recovery for over training.
+I want to start by saying that overtraining is not what you might think it is.
+In other words, you can overtrain but I think people are misinformed and take a lack of recovery for overtraining.

 I must admit that it is quite important to train hard enough to accomplish your fitness goals whether it's about muscle building or to lose body fat.
 However, someone is not going to be overtrained after one hard session of several exercises or for doing more sets and reps than usual...
 In reality, people can overtax their nervous system, which creates greater stress thus requiring more rest.